 - You can set a default WIP account from the Account Mapping page, found at Settings → Reference Books → Account Mapping.

 - Comma-separated Tags can be added to distinguish production orders.
+These can be used to search orders from the production orders list.

 - Select whether capacity calculation will take place from Planned date forward or from Required by date backward.
 See Capacity calculation below for a detailed explanation of how this will affect scheduling.